 Airbnb regulations in Las Vegas, NV

 Las Vegas, known for its bustling nightlife, is one of the cities where starting an Airbnb business may be challenging.
 It has zoning laws that introduce a 660-foot density limit, regulating the number of short-term rentals in certain residential areas.
-Hosts must also obtain a rental license and explain how the property will be used.
-The annual fee is $500, and you must go through a property inspection.
-Speaking of taxes, hosts do not have to report income from rentals that don’t exceed 14 days.
-The Transient Lodging Tax applies to rentals over 14 days and other rules detailed in our Airbnb law guide for Las Vegas.

 Airbnb regulations in New York, NY

-People often call the New York STR restrictions an Airbnb ban.
-They are not.
-New York City allows short-term rentals but with a bunch of requirements based on Local Law 18.
-You must register your place and get a unique verification number to include in every listing.
-Short-term rentals must not exceed 30 days, and the host must be present during a rental.
-The primary residence requirement also applies to NYC, requiring you to live in the rented property for at least 183 days per year.
-Learn more about STR regulations in NYC in our blog post.
+Firstly, you must register your place and get a unique verification number to include in every listing.
+Rentals under 30 days require the host to be present throughout the stay — the 30-day threshold is what triggers these requirements, not a cap on how long guests can stay.
+The primary residence requirement also applies to NYC, meaning you must live in the rented property for at least 183 days per year.

 Airbnb regulations in Los Angeles, CA